 The Implicit Association Test (IAT) is a great way to test your own unconscious biases – and it’s definitely worth giving a try.

 There are still on average 10,000 claims of sex discrimination in the workplace made to UK employment tribunals each year.

 If half of women at work experience sex discrimination, then you are not going to be alone.
 Find trusted advisors, or advisory services who you can talk to about how you respond to, deal with and challenge bias at work.

-Women’s unemployment is at its lowest ever levels and there is increasing awareness of the need for better flexible working arrangements and women working within what has been traditionally ‘male’ roles.
+Women’s unemployment is at its lowest level since early 2020, and there is increasing awareness of the need for better flexible working arrangements – particularly post-pandemic – and women working within what have been traditionally ‘male’ roles.

 Evidence is growing about the positive impact of women in senior leadership positions on the bottom line.
-There’s a lot to be positive about, and plenty of opportunities to be optimistic about the advancement of your own career.
+There’s still some way to go, but there’s a lot to be positive about, and plenty of opportunities to be optimistic about the advancement of your own career.

 Ready to love Mondays?
 View all of our current vacancies now.